andredesousa/angular-lighthouse/README.md

 ## Running audit tests

-Use `npm run audit` to execute the audit tests via Lighthouse.
+Use `npm run audit` to execute the audit tests via Lighthouse and Testcontainers.

 After running the audit of your webpage, Lighthouse will generate a report on 4 different areas:

 - **Performance** includes elements that slow your page down, including images and resources.
 - **Accessibility** audits how accessible your content is to users, including the use of assistive technology.
 - **Best Practices** identifies any web development element that does not follow best practices.
 - **SEO** highlights the most essential SEO issues with the webpage.